Präpositionen im Deutschen – Erklärungen und Beispiele

 - “Ich lege das Buch auf den Tisch.”
 (I put the book on the table.)
 As “auf” expresses the movement, you have to use the accusative case after that.

 - “Das Buch liegt auf dem Tisch.”
-(The picture is hanging on the wall.)
+(The book is lying on the table.)
 Here, “auf” expresses a position.
 So, you have to use dative case.

 In the following, I’d like to present a complete list of German two-case prepositions.